We strive for excellence and believe in robust evaluation and auditing

 and through inspection by our team of Quality Checkers…

-As well as our Care Services Team, we also employ a team of Quality Checkers who are experts by experience.
+As well as our Quality and Compliance Team, we also employ a team of Quality Checkers who are experts by experience.
 They are all individuals living within one of our services, so are experts in the issues faced by people with learning disabilities as they have a disability themselves.

 Our Quality Checkers are employed and paid by Consensus to carry out audits across all 96 of our services in the UK, Wales and Scotland.
 They are a fundamental part of the Consensus Quality team.
 Through their regular discussions with people supported in our services and listening carefully to their feedback, the Quality Checkers ensure that their views are fed back to help shape improvements and initiatives that ensure every person we support has opportunity, choice and success in all aspects of their life.

 We also have external inspections too

 To operate legally, all social care services should be registered with their relevant regulatory body.
 All Consensus services are registered.
-Our English services are regulated and inspected by the Care Quality Commission, our Scottish services by the Care Inspectorate, and our Welsh services by the Care and Social Services Inspectorate Wales.
+Our English services are regulated and inspected by the Care Quality Commission, our Scottish services by the Care Inspectorate, and our Welsh services by the Care Inspectorate Wales.
 Our service that supports children and young people is monitored and inspected by OFSTED.

 All the regulators perform regular inspections of our services to ensure they’re being run properly and the individuals in the services are receiving the care and support they need.
 The regulator publishes a report of what they find during their inspection, including a rating of the service.
 Although rating systems differ between the regulators, any service with a rating we are not satisfied with we will put together a robust action plan to make positive changes ready for re-inspection at a later date